 - Customer receives their product.

+When you start dropshipping on Amazon, first you get to understand how it works.
 The whole process is seemingly simple, but let’s look at the participants of a dropshipping business closer.
 As it was mentioned before, there are sellers, dropshippers and customers.

 - Dropshippers or suppliers can be divided into manufacturers and wholesalers, providing dropshipping services.
 In case a manufacturer is also a dropshipper, the product supply chain is shorter and a seller performs the function of a middleman between a manufacturer and a customer.
 In real life, many manufacturers sell in bulk, which might be an obstacle for your business.
 If a dropshipper is a wholesaler, the product supply chain is longer, and as there’s more than one middleman, a seller buys from a wholesaler at some markup.
 That is obviously reflected in the final price.